JDoro/github-copilot-examples/notes.md

 # Github Copilot Research Notes

 These are notes describing various aspects of GitHub Copilot usage and instructions for different types of projects.

+## copilot-setup=steps.yml
+- defines any setup steps you want to run before every agent task.
+- located in `.github/copilot-setup/steps.yml`
+- This helps save some cycles so the agent doesn't have to continually identify dependencies that may be more complicated or hefty to install.
+- I was able to use this to install playwright ahead of my agent tasks so that the agent could easily run my image snapshot tests without having to figure out how to install playwright each time.

 ## Instructions